nf-core/airrflow/docs/usage/sc_AIRRseq/single_cell_tutorial.md

    - Report_file_size report: Summary of the number of sequences left after each of the most important pipeline steps.

 ## Understanding error messages
-Here, we list some common errors you may encounter while running the Airrflow pipeline.
+Here, we list some common errors you may encounter while running the nf-core/airrflow pipeline and how to solve them.

 1. Missing required column(s) in samplesheet.
     - The samplesheet collects experimental details that are important for the data analysis.
 Details on the required columns of a samplesheet are available [here](https://nf-co.re/airrflow/usage#assembled-input-samplesheet-bulk-or-single-cell-sequencing).

     - An example error message is shown below if the required column 'sex' is missing from the samplesheet.

 ```bash
 ERROR ~ Validation of pipeline parameters failed!